blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 **Accumulated** in flash: running hours today, lifetime running hours, transport hours today, session start timestamp.

 **Transmitted:**
-- `equip_event.qo` — one note per state transition; after the Notecard acknowledges the queued Note, the firmware issues a `hub.sync` request to prompt delivery outside the scheduled outbound window.
-Typically 2–6 notes per work day (engine start, possible midday idle, engine stop; transport start/stop on delivery days).
+- `equip_event.qo` — one Note per state transition; after the Notecard acknowledges the queued Note, the firmware issues a `hub.sync` request to prompt delivery outside the scheduled outbound window.
+Typically 2–6 Notes per work day (engine start, possible midday idle, engine stop; transport start/stop on delivery days).
 Goes to Notehub within a cellular session-establishment window (~15–60 seconds), or when NTN service is available — satellite delivery depends on sky visibility and session establishment and may take longer than cellular.
-- `equip_summary.qo` — one note per `summary_interval_min` (default 1440 minutes), queued and shipped in the Notecard's next outbound session.
+- `equip_summary.qo` — one Note per `summary_interval_min` (default 1440 minutes), queued and shipped in the Notecard's next outbound session.
 Covers the rolling summary window since the last report, not a calendar day; the first Note after boot may represent a partial window if the Notecard's clock was not yet valid at startup.
 Carries run hours for the window, lifetime total, transport hours, battery voltage, and a fault counter (`fault_ct`) reflecting any event-queue overflows since the last summary.
 - `_track.qo` — emitted autonomously by the Notecard's GPS subsystem every 4 hours as a heartbeat location record, and on geofence exit if `geofence_radius_m` is set.
 The firmware does not generate these directly.

 **Routed.** Both application Notefiles go to Notehub and from there to whatever downstream endpoints the project's routes specify.
 Typical fan-out: `equip_event.qo` → billing/dispatch system or CMMS (computerized maintenance management system) webhook; `equip_summary.qo` → time-series database for trending and predictive maintenance scheduling; `_track.qo` → mapping/GIS layer.